doubleloop-io/refactoring-legacy-code-workshop-csharp/TRANSCRIPT.md

 ## Finally produce Golden Master
 Run test with Code Coverage and seed equal to zero.
 Run test with Code Coverage and seed equal to two.
-Run same test linear function to generate spread seed.
+Use linear function to generate spreaded seed.
 Run test with Code Coverage Tool.
 Manually copy output.txt into ..\..\golden-master.txt.
 Always do with manual intervention.